Search

 About

-One of the most photographed examples of Georgian architecture in the city and one of only four bridges in the world to have shops across its full span on both sides, Pulteney Bridge was designed in 1769 by Robert Adam.
+One of the most photographed examples of Georgian architecture in Bath, Pulteney Bridge is a truly unique landmark.
+Built in 1769 by renowned architect Robert Adam, it is one of only four bridges in the world to have shops across its full span on both sides, making it an architectural and historic marvel.

-The bridge is named after Frances Pulteney, wife of William Johnstone Pulteney.
-William was an important man in Georgian Bath, owning a lot of land in the surrounding area.
-He had grand plans to create a 'new town' to rival that of John Wood's on the west side of the city.
+The bridge is named after Frances Pulteney, the wife of William Johnstone Pulteney, an influential landowner in Georgian Bath.
+William had ambitious plans to create a 'new town' on the east side of the city, rivaling John Wood's famous development on the west side.

 His grand scheme needed a new bridge and he didn't want just any old bridge, he wanted a spectacular bridge, one which everyone would talk about.
 The architecture is classical, with pediments, pilasters and tiny leaded domes at either end.

-The shops are small and the roadway is not wide, but when the bridge opened in 1770 it was a revelation.
-Today it is surely one of the world's most beautiful and romantic bridges, best viewed from Parade Gardens and the crescent weir.
+When it opened in 1770, it was considered revolutionary.
+Today, it remains one of the world's most beautiful and romantic bridges, best viewed from Parade Gardens or the Crescent Weir.

-Famously, it was the scene of Javert's suicide in the 2012 film version of Les Misérables.
+The bridge gained international recognition when it became the scene of Javert’s suicide in the 2012 film adaptation of Les Misérables.

 Regular boat trips leave from here heading upriver to Bathampton and on the bridge itself you will find many restaurants, offering different types of cuisine to suit all price ranges, as well as independent shops and Bath Rugby Club's official merchandise store.